ronbonica/ronbonica.github.io/_posts/2025-10-07-citizen-soldier.md

   Mr. & Mrs. Bonica
 </p>

 Somehow, Sgt.
-Bonica forgot to return the bayonet pictured above.
-It came home to Massachusetts with him.
+Bonica forgot to his government issued bayonet to the United States Army.
+It came home with him to Massachusetts.

-In 1947, the Bonica's has a son, named Felix, after his father.
+In 1947, the Bonica's has a son, named Felix after his father.
 In 1953, they had another son named John.
 In 1958, I came along.

 <p align="center">
   <img src="{{ site.baseurl }}/assets/images/three_boys.jpg">